Back to Document

 Specially Trained Team

-Staffed by a special medical team, the FastCare team includes a board certified pediatric emergency physician, registered nurse and other technicians.
+We are staffed by a special medical team which includes a board certified pediatric emergency physician, registered nurse and other technicians.

 For more information about Chris Evert Children's Hospital, or if you need a doctor, call the Broward Health Line at 954-759-7400.
 Click here for directions to Chris Evert Children's Hospital